 Four stripes is the top of the power chain!
 The stripes start at the four and change depending on their rank.
-The top are Captain, Chief Engineer, Hotel Manager, Staff Captain and Staff Chief Engineer.
+The top is Captain, Chief Engineer, Hotel Manager, Staff Captain, and Staff Chief Engineer.
 Then it goes down from there, three stripes, two and a half stripes, two stripes, one and a half stripes to one stripe.
-There is nothing more embarrassing then talking to a crew member for a few minutes only to realize after that you are talking to the Captain!
+There is nothing more embarrassing than talking to a crew member for a few minutes only to realize after that you are talking to the Captain!

 Marine Staff versus Hotel Staff

 Imagine that the jobs on the ship are split in two.
 One side is the actual working and sailing of the ship, the marine side and the other side is the one that keeps the passengers happy, the hotel side.
 Everything that is important to the running of the ship is handled by the marine staff.
 From engine to electrical, navigation to itinerary changes, the Captain and his staff oversee this.

 Now, when it comes to the rest; the entertainment, the cabin upkeep, the Cruise Staff running bingo, the dining room and all the food, this all falls under the Hotel side of the ship.
 However, Captain trumps all!
 In the end, the Captain is responsible for the security of his ship and the satisfaction of his or her passengers.
 So, the Hotel Staff will always defer to the Captain when it comes down to any major issue.

 When you are on a ship where the staff is happy it makes all of the difference in the world.
 A Captain friend of ours on one of the largest cruise ships in the world once said that he told his staff they need to say hello to each other every time they pass in the halls.
 This taught all of them to have respect for every stripe and every position on the ship whether a one strip or four stripe.
 It was the friendliest and happiest ship we had ever sailed.